MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 Doctear's Choice

-Hearing Protection / Noise Reduction Rating (NRR) of the Sordin vs Comtac
+Hearing Protection / Noise Reduction Rating (NRR) of the Sordin vs Sport Tactical

-Noise protection is one of the most important features to consider when choosing hearing protection.
+Noise protection is one of the most essential features to consider when choosing hearing protection.

-The volume can be lowered so that all sounds are suppressed or increased to amplify low volume sounds.
+The volume on either model can be adjusted to suppress or increase all sounds to amplify low-volume sounds.
 With amplification, the user can more easily hear footsteps and people talking.

 Another notable comparison is the Howard Leight Impact Sport vs Peltor Tactical 6S.